khulanJargalsaikhan/AP-CS-medium-problems---CodingBat/README.md

 	mergeTwo(["a", "c", "z"], ["b", "f", "z"], 3) → ["a", "b", "c"] mergeTwo(["a", "c", "z"], ["c", "f", "z"], 3) → ["a", "c", "f"] mergeTwo(["f", "g", "z"], ["c", "f", "g"], 3) → ["c", "f", "g"]

+*wordsWithoutList*

+	Given an array of strings, return a new List (e.g. an ArrayList) where all the strings of the given length are omitted.
+	See wordsWithout() below which is more difficult because it uses arrays.

+	wordsWithoutList(["a", "bb", "b", "ccc"], 1) → ["bb", "ccc"]
+	wordsWithoutList(["a", "bb", "b", "ccc"], 3) → ["a", "bb", "b"]
+	wordsWithoutList(["a", "bb", "b", "ccc"], 4) → ["a", "bb", "b", "ccc"]